To be eligible, a 2023 applicant must be:

 Please tell us how you know the student and why you think they are a strong and deserving candidate for this leadership program.
-We value your insight regarding the student's academic ability, initiative, achievements, potential for success, dependability, character/habits of mind and professionalism.
+We value your insight regarding the student's academic ability, initiative, achievements, the potential for success, dependability, character/habits of mind, and professionalism.
 Specific anecdotes and examples from your experience with the student are much more valuable than generic praise and template letters.
-The ideal recommendation letter provides a realistic overview of the student's personal qualities, competencies and aptitude from your unique perspective.
+The ideal recommendation letter provides a realistic overview of the student's personal qualities, competencies, and aptitude from your unique perspective.

 How do I submit the recommendation letter?

-To avoid losing your work due to session time outs, please consider editing your letter in a word processing program on your own system before submitting the text on this website.
+To avoid losing your work due to session timeouts, please consider editing your letter in a word processing program on your own system before submitting the text on this website.
 Keep in mind that you will need to use plain text.

 I am graduating from high school this year.
 Am I still eligible?

 You must be a current student who will be enrolled at a high school during the next academic year.
 For example, a student graduating from high school in Spring 2022 who will enroll in college in Fall 2022 is not eligible for the TGen Bioscience Leadership Academy but is eligible to apply to Helios Scholars at TGen.

 Is attendance mandatory?

 Yes.
 To be eligible for the scholarship, all participants must attend the entire 10-day program.